 The first photo taken March 2004 by Lee Poulsen is of some bulbs he gathered down near sea level in Haleakala National Park on the island of Maui, Hawaii.
 Lee was struck by the color of the flowers, unlike other species he was familiar with.
 The second photo taken March 2004 by Cynthia Mueller, also identified by an earlier name, H. equestere, was found in Sealy, Central Texas.
 She described it as "Very orange - two blooms per scape, small plant.
 Self fertile."
-The third photo by Hans Joschko is of a species collected from the Chaco in Bolivia from a friend of his that experts think looks like this species.
+The third photo by Hans Joschko is of a plant that experts think looks like this species; the plant is from a friend of his and was collected from the Chaco in Bolivia.

 Hippeastrum reticulatum see the Hippeastrum reticulatum page.